tyhardison/Research-Project-Do-LLMs-Play-Nash/README.txt

 ---------------------------------
 ---------------------------------

 Howdy!
-In this folder you will find several subfolders.
+In this directory you will find several subfolders.

 The main deliverable is:
 Tyler_Hardison_Report.pdf